OctopusDeploy/docs/docs/deployment-examples/certificates/wildfly-certificate-import.md

 ---
-title: Import Certificates into WildFly and JBoss EAP
+title: Import certificates into WildFly and JBoss EAP
 description: Configure WildFly or JBoss EAP with a certificate managed by Octopus.
 position: 50
 ---